seismo-learn/software/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] You're listed as the author(s) in the metadata page
 - [ ] Anyone who have made significant contributions (e.g., review) to
       the tutorials are listed in the meteda page
+- [ ] Add a test to weekly CI jobs

 **PRs for bugs/improvements**